Jennifer Aniston Said She Lost 30 Pounds To Land ‘Friends’ Role By Cutting Milkshakes And Gravy-Covered Fries

 — Apple News (@AppleNews) September 16, 2019

-Whatever Jennifer Aniston is doing seems to work.
-The actress, who recently turned 50, has been praised for her seemingly ageless good looks and continues to remain a leading lady in Hollywood now 15 years after Friends went off the air.
+Whatever Aniston is doing seems to work.
+The actress, who recently turned 50, has been praised for her seemingly ageless good looks and continues to remain a leading lady in Hollywood 15 years after Friends went off the air.